SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 Baseball player: Ken Griffey, Jr.

-Sport other than baseball: car racing, track & field
+Sport other than baseball: Car racing, track & field

 Vacation spot: Milan, Los Angeles